zibo-yang/graph_mining/README.md

 This is my personal project for MPRI 2.29.2 graph mining.
-Our goal is to program the algorithm to find the densest subgraph in specific large graph.
+My goal is to program the algorithm to find the densest subgraph in specific large graph.

 Sorry for the inconvenience of usage of this repository since the refinement of makefile and coding comment are restricted by lack of time.
 I will try my best to optimize its usage as soon as I could and update it on my github account.
 Please stay tuned on git and send email to zibo.yang@ip-paris.fr if there is any doubt.